Moesif/moesifapi-java/README.md

 ## Update Users in Batch

 Similar to UpdateUser, but used to update a list of users in one batch.
-Only the `UserId` field is required.
+Only the `userId` field is required.
 For details, visit the [Java API Reference](https://www.moesif.com/docs/api?java#update-users-in-batch).

 You can update users _synchronously_ or _asynchronously_ on a background thread.
 Unless you require synchronous behavior, we recommend the async versions.